 Firstly, let us begin by talking about something less visible but no less important: culture.
 It is fair to say that the 6 universities in Singapore have yet to form the distinctive identities that we see in many Western universities.
 However, there are still some notable differences that you may want to consider.
 SMU has a business-oriented culture.
 Students are encouraged to take initiative and be proactive.
 This can be seen in their seminar teaching style, or more interestingly, in how actively SMU students approach employers during career fairs and hand over their name cards.

-NTU has a more laid-back culture, probably because the university is more remote from the downtown area and the whole campus is surrounded by forests.
+NTU has a more laid-back culture, probably because the university is more remote from the downtown area and the whole campus is surrounded by forests (it’s not odd to spot a wild boar from your window while in Hall 9, for example).
 It is not surprising to see students wear slippers to attend lectures (if you can stand the cold).
 SUTD emphasizes hands-on ability, as students are required to put theories into applications, be it creating a product or building a model.
-Lastly NUS is known to be somewhere between the spectrums.
+Lastly, NUS is known to be somewhere between the spectrums.
 It is “culturally-safe” for many students.
 In SUSS, you may find yourself in the midst of working adults who are older while attending some of the classes!
 The exchange you can expect is very different in that environment.
 Expect conversations about the working world and even marriage!

 Bricks and Mortar